Welcome to QSeer!

 QSeer Coupon Reader is the app that scans and interprets manufacturer coupon barcodes.

 Confused by the new barcodes on manufacturer coupons?
 Want to understand what a coupon really says?
-Simply use your iPhone’s or iPad’s camera function to scan a coupon’s barcode.
+Simply use your iPhone’s, iPad’s, or Android’s camera function to scan a coupon’s barcode.
 QSeer reads the barcode and displays the coupon terms in plain English.

 With QSeer you can: